microsoft/fast/specs/text-area/text-area.md

   - vertical
 - `rows` - the number of visible text lines
 - `spellcheck` - controls whether or not to enable spell checking for the `<textarea>`, or if the default spell checking configuration should be used
+- `value` - the value (content) of the textarea.
+While the textarea element supports content being supplied as content within its opening and closing tags, it does not support slot projection.
+Value will be used instead.

 *Events*
 - `change: CustomEvent`